Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training: Results from Numerical Simulations and Discussion

 \section{Results from Numerical Simulations and Discussion}

 In this section we demonstrate our novel method by applying it to several test cases, showcasing the reductions in optimised kernel estimation times as well as retained - or improved - classification accuracy.
-We start by describing the setup of our tests and then we present results using two synthetic and one real-world dataset as examples.

-Our experiments involved two variational ansatze: Real Amplitudes (RA) and Hardware Efficient (HE) \cite{Farhi2014}, often referred to as Efficient SU2 ansatze.
+We start by describing the setup of our tests and then we present results using two synthetic and one real-world dataset as examples.\\ Our experiments involved two variational ansatze: Real Amplitudes (RA) and Hardware Efficient (HE) \cite{Farhi2014}, often referred to as Efficient SU2 ansatze.
 We used three different optimisers including Gradient Descent (GD) \cite{Bottou2010}, SPSA (Simultaneous Perturbation Stochastic Approximation) \cite{Spall1998}, ADAM (Adaptive Moment Estimation) \cite{Kingma2014}.
 We employed multiple commonly used ansatze and optimisers to test whether or not these choices impact the performance of the sub-sample method.
 We used different feature maps to encode the data according to the dataset and specify each in the relevant sections.
 To ensure fairness and reproducibility, the same initial variational parameters are used for every run.
-Unless stated otherwise, the results presented were obtained from statevector simulations using Qiskit \cite{gadi_aleksandrowicz_2019_2562111}.
+Unless stated otherwise, the results presented were obtained from statevector simulations using Qiskit \cite{javadi2024quantum}.
 The standard deviation of the outcomes through 10-fold cross-validation across all simulations was calculated.
 We maintained the same test and train subsets for all SVC methods to facilitate an accurate direct comparison between the different algorithms.
-All experiments were conducted five times, and the results shown are the averages over the values obtained.

-In the results presented here, we use the number of queries as a figure of merit.
+All experiments were conducted five times, and the results shown are the averages over the values obtained.\\ In the results presented here, we use the number of queries as a figure of merit.
 This has the advantage of being a platform-independent metric.
 Here, a query refers to a single execution of a fidelity calculation i.e., a single circuit.
 By comparing the number of queries required to reach the optimal solution for each method, we can determine the relative speed-up one method has over another.
+Specifically, we define speed-up to be the ratio of the number of queries required for a full kernel compared to a given sub-kernel of size $k$.